A curious mind and self-motivation have given Kath a long and diverse career in the food and beverage industry.

 Kath’s drive and self-motivation came from her role model, she reflects, “my mother was an inspiration, managing most of the farm’s commercial activities.”
-Soon realising that jumping straight into a job after her O-levels was the wrong decision for her, she continued with her education by taking day release study.
+Soon realising jumping straight into a job after her O-Levels was the wrong decision for her, she continued with her education by taking day release.
 With full support from her employer, she completed her Licentiate of the Royal Society of Chemistry (LRSC) qualification at Staffordshire University.

 “I became a good analyst and my role expanded to developing new methods of analysis, new products and manufacturing supervision.
 I was one of only two females but I really didn’t consider myself a minority.”

 Moving on to work in the food industry, Kath became a manager, overseeing quality and product development working closely with major retailers and brands.
 “There is no better feeling than seeing a product that you have helped to develop, being sold in stores and bought by consumers.”
 Kath’s biggest challenge was being a young female manager in a male dominated manufacturing environment.
 Always pushing herself, Kath took on a new role in extrusion technology for cereal products, where, using physics and chemistry, her team developed new textures, shapes and tastes.

 “I developed commercial skills so that I could move up the managerial ladder.
 My employers, Co-operative Wholesale Society and McCormick, supported me through day release so that I could gain my Marketing Diploma and a Master of Business Administration, MBA”

 Progressing through the company, Kath became a commercial manager with McCormick.
 She was responsible for managing sales and marketing, as well as research and development.
 Kath looked to her supervisor for guidance, “Nigel Garrow became a great mentor with an entrepreneurial approach to business.”